Ultra Cell Phone Plans Review

 Ultra Mobile uses T-Mobile’s network to provide service for its customers.

-You can get phones like the latest Apple iPhone SE (3rd Gen), or the Samsung Galaxy S23, or Google Pixel 7 directly from Ultra Mobile.
-You can also transfer your old phone, including keeping your phone number, installed apps, and photos.
+Sadly, Ultra Mobile does not sell Apple devices.
+However, you can buy phones like the latest Samsung Galaxy S23 or Google Pixel 7 directly from Ultra Mobile.
+You can also transfer your old phone, keeping your phone number, installed apps, and photos.

 Ultra Mobile customers can enjoy 5G speeds (assuming they have a 5G-compatible phone).